inariksit/cclaw-zettelkasten/sumo.md

 - Class, like `AirportsFromAtoK`, `DeonticAttribute`
 - Individual, like `Heathrow`
 - Predicate, like `occupiesPosition`, `instance`.
 More about predicates after Axioms are introduced.
+- Function, like `WhenFn`, which takes a process and turns it into a time interval.
+More about functions after predicates.

 ## Axioms